-If you want to immigrate to the U.S. through the family-based category, your relative who is either a U.S. Citizen or a Lawful Permanent Resident must sponsor you.
+If you want to immigrate to the U.S. through the family-based category, your relative, either a U.S. citizen or a lawful permanent resident, must sponsor you.

-- Your sponsor must submit Form I-130 (Petition for Alien Relative) for you at a USCIS center, along with documentation to prove that:
+To apply for lawful permanent residency (green card), your sponsor must submit Form I-130 (Petition for Alien Relative) for you at a U.S. Citizenship and Immigration Services (USCIS) center, along with documentation to prove that:

-- He/She can support you at 125% above the mandated poverty line and fill out an Affidavit of Support.
+- They can support you at 125% above the mandated poverty line and submit an Affidavit of Support.

-- Once USCIS receives your visa petition from your sponsor, it will be approved or denied.
-In the event that the petition is approved, USCIS will notify your sponsor.
+Once USCIS receives your visa petition from your sponsor, it will be approved or denied.
+If the petition is approved, USCIS will notify your sponsor.

-- USCIS then sends the approved visa petition to the Department of State’s National Visa Center.
+USCIS then sends the approved visa petition to the Department of State’s National Visa Center.
 The Center will notify you when the visa petition is received and again when an immigrant visa number is available.
-The immigrant visa numbers are allotted on the basis of the Preference Categories (described below).
+The immigrant visa numbers are allotted based on the Preference Categories (described below).
 You can check your visa number allotment status in the Department of State’s Visa Bulletin.